 Dr. Steiner specializes in minimally invasive arthroscopic procedures of the knee, shoulder, elbow, and ankle, as well as general care of the injured athlete.
 He has a special interest in cartilage and ligament injuries of the knee and shoulder, as well as workers’ compensation injuries.

-Dr. Steiner lives in Bloomington with his wife, Jill, and their two children, Jack and William.
+Dr. Steiner lives in Bloomington with his wife, Jill, and their two children.
 He is an avid cyclist, competitive mountain biker, and alpine skier.
 He serves on the Board of Directors of the WonderLab children’s science museum, where he is dedicated to the science education of the children in our community.

 Dr. Steiner sees patients at the Clarizz Blvd. office and at the Indiana University Health Center.

 Board certified in Orthopedic Surgery

 Dr. Surdam joined the staff at Orthopedics of Southern Indiana in 2004 as a fellowship trained joint replacement surgeon.
 He is a native of the west, growing up in Wyoming.
 He obtained his undergraduate education at the Colorado College in Colorado Springs, Colo., graduating with honors in 1994.
 After completing medical school at Creighton University, he completed a residency in Orthopedic Surgery in Boston, Mass. at Boston University, Boston Medical Center.
 While in Boston, his training included fracture management, total joint reconstruction, sports medicine, and pediatric orthopedics.
 After spending five years learning general orthopedics, Dr. Surdam elected to further his education with a fellowship in adult reconstruction to master modern joint replacement surgical techniques.